BitSwap-BiFi/Bitswap-demo/README.md

 Exchange for RGB assets

+**Disclaimer**: Alpha Software

 ### How Works?

-The user can create a assets based on UTXO and after buy/sell this asset
+The user can participate of Pools and earn BTC or USDT like on Uniswap

+How there's no lunch free, you can loose sats in this scenario:

+- Illiquid asset

+- Stop Loss

+- Channel Liquidity on Lightning Network

-### Feature
+### Swaps

 We use AMM (Automed Market Maker)

-- Alice create invoice for B
+- Alice create invoice (RGB) for B

 - Bob receive of Alice tokens